avinash201199/Free-courses-with-Certificates/README.md

 You can contribute in many ways in this repository

-1. If you are beginner then you can contribute by improving the structure of the repository. <br>
+1. If you are beginner, then you can contribute by improving the structure of the repository. <br>
 2. Design the website for this repository with the content. <br>
-3. Add more free courses into the list below and in the main.js course_details list which are not present <br>
+3. Add more free courses into the list below and in the main.js course_details list which are not present. <br>

 Check [Contributing.md](https://github.com/avinash201199/Free-courses-with-Certificates/blob/main/CONTRIBUTING.md) file to get started

-#### Note- Before contributing please create an issue first so that I can assign you and you can start working on it.
+#### Note- Before contributing, please create an issue first so that I can assign you and you can start working on it.

 <br>
 <br>